What's the difference between cross country and track and field?

 This team is geared toward athletes who have some experience with track and field and/or cross country.
 Some of our comp team athletes got started in our elementary program.

 We run track practices mostly on a high school track and cross country practices on trails and parks all over the Draper and Sandy areas.
 We train for 14-16 weeks per season with practices 3 days a week.
-We compete in state, regional, and sometimes national meets, sometimes traveling to 1-5 out-of-state meets per season.
+We compete in state, regional, and sometimes national meets, sometimes traveling to a few out-of-state meets per season.

 Do you have to try out for the competition team?